Thank you for your interest in Monkey World – Ape Rescue Centre!

 Please Note: Due to the size (65 acres) and geography of the park, candidates must be physically fit and be capable of working in a fast paced environment with own transport required due to location.

-For all other applications, please send your CV and covering letter to hradmin@monkeyworld.org.
+For prospective applications, please send your CV and covering letter to hradmin@monkeyworld.org.

 Alternatively, applications can be posted to: